OMGitsPipp/wrapper/README.md

 For best results, it's recommended to use **Windows Subsystem for Linux (WSL)**.

 # Special thanks
-- Anonymous, for providing the original version of this project and the legacy Frida decryption method.
+- Anonymous, for providing the original version of this project and the legacy Frida decryp .
 - chocomint, for providing support for arm64 arch.

 ---